magentabusiness/magentabusiness.github.io/_includes/templates/iot-gateway/security-tls-config.md

-In table below described parameters to configure authorization of IoT gateway on ThingsBoard platform.
+In table below described parameters to configure authorization of IoT gateway on IoT Hub platform.

 |**Parameter**|**Default value**|**Description**|
 |:-|:-|-